adrianrobotka/submariner-website/src/content/community/releases/_index.en.md

 This is a bugfix release:

-* Fixed stale IPtable rules along with globalIP leak which can sometimes happen as part of stress testing.
+* Fixed stale iptables rules along with globalIP leak which can sometimes happen as part of stress testing.
 * Handle out of order remote endpoint notifications properly in various Route Agent handlers.
 * Ensure that reverse path filtering setting is properly applied on the `vx-submariner` and `vxlan-tunnel` interfaces after they are created.
   This fix was necessary for RHEL9 nodes where the setting was sometimes getting overwritten.